junqilu/AudioManipulation/README.md

 also use `audicity` for this purpose, but using the `ffmpeg` commands is faster.

+## Transcript/caption/subttile download
+**youtube_download.py** is used for this section.

+If you set inside the arguments that you want `'writesubtitles': True, 'writeautomaticsub': True, 'allsubtitles': True`, in the returned ydl. extract_info(url, download=False), you'll have `'requested_subtitles', 'automatic_captions', and 'subtitles'`.
+* `'subtitles'` will be the one for manual captions and thus, they're usually fewer than `'automatic_captions'`.
+  * Also, `'subtitles'` have better quality (more accurate texts and better timestamp alignment) than `'automatic_captions'`, so you should download them first.
+* `'requested_subtitles'` is like a union of `'subtitles'` and `'automatic_captions'`.

 ## Background noise (music) deduction
 **background_deduction.py** is used for this section.